Vets Course

 Qualifications

-The Oncology Online Postgraduate Certificate Programme offers you a comprehensive range of structured learning with the ultimate flexibility to access the training that you want whilst working around your busy practice life.
+The Oncology Online Postgraduate Programme offers you a comprehensive range of structured learning with the ultimate flexibility to access the training that you want whilst working around your busy practice life.

 You can choose to let the Programme give you new knowledge and skills to take back to practice or you can work towards a recognised qualification.